nkrusch/awesome-research-guides/README.md

 To increase its reach and usefulness, the list was converted to an awesome list.
 It is related to a few other awesome lists (namely [scientific writing](https://github.com/writing-resources/awesome-scientific-writing) and [research tools](https://github.com/emptymalei/awesome-research#readme)), but is unique in its emphasis on guidance over technologies.
 There is also a complementary [web collection](https://homes.cs.washington.edu/~mernst/advice/) that covers supplementary topics.
-As an added quality factor, the links in this list are checked regularly for live status.
+As an added quality factor, the list items are checked regularly for liveness status.

 ## Contents